Inflectra/spira-documentation/docs/SpiraCapture/User-Guide.md

 * **Preview selected events**: this is enabled if one or more events has been selected from the event list (see above).
 Clicking the button will show a popup with a filtered list of just those selected events.
 To export this data to a document or another application, highlight the preview and copy it to the clipboard
 * **Send selected events to Spira**: this is enabled if one or more events has been selected from the event list (see above).
 Clicking this button will show the Spira popup (discussed in more detail below)
-* **Refresh**: Clicking this button updates the event list with any new data **Tip** *Use this button if you have lots of data and just wanna see the new data, if you are already scrolled to the bottom it will keep you there*
+* **Refresh**: Clicking this button updates the event list with any new data
-* **Clear all events and stop capturing**: This button closes the current data table page, clears all data in chrome storage, and stops capturing all tabs.
+* **Clear all events and stop capturing**: This button closes the current data table page, clears all data in chrome storage, and stops capturing all tabs